 Skip to main content

-Family-Friendly Rescue Dogs: Temperament & Supervision Checklist
+Best Dogs for Families: Temperament & Supervision Checklist

 Choosing the right dog for a family involves more than finding a breed that “likes kids.”
 The best family dogs typically combine patience, predictable temperament, trainability, and an energy level that matches your household’s lifestyle.